rhythmagency/formulate/faq.md

   * It should, though you will have to make a few customizations.
 It's designed to work well with ASP.NET MVC.
 * Do I need to be an AngularJS expert to use Formulate?
   * No. You can use Formulate with no AngularJS knowledge.
 However, AngularJS comes in handy when you want to customize Formulate.
+* Can Formuulate be used on a production site?
+  * Yes.
+In fact, it already is.